vishal03-cas/vishal03-cas/README.md

 # Hi there, I'm Vishal Solanki! 👋

-I'm a passionate and curious **Data Scientist** who explores multivariate ideas across **AI, ML, and Data Science**.
+I'm a passionate and curious **Data Scientist** who explores multivariate ideas across **ML, and Data Science**.
 I love to turn messy data into meaningful insights and smart predictions.

 ---